DOVER KENT ARCHIVES

 161 Snargate Street

 I only ever saw this referred to as a beerhouse, which sold for £470 in 1881.
 However, since Barry Smith's research, I (Paul Skelton) have been sent some newspaper cuttings from the Dover Express that tell of two fires that took place at the pub in 1869 and 1886 respectively.
-I also have licensee lists going back to 1818, and I am going to assume there are from the same house.
+I also have licensee lists going back to 1818, and I am going to assume they are from the same house.

 Also, Walker's Brewery changed to Leney and Evenden 1863 and a wine and spirit license was obtained and the Perseverance became a registered tavern.